shubham-sinha1996/Adding-Products-with-Class/README.md

 ## Product List Manager

 This project allows users to add products(Book/Phone) to a list by submitting a form.
 Each product displays its name, cost, quantity, total stock cost (including tax), description, and a "Buy" button that can be disabled based on whether the product is accepting orders.
-This project demonstrates the use of JavaScript classes, setter and getter methods, private fileds, inheritance and DOM manipulation.
+This project demonstrates the use of JavaScript classes, setter and getter methods, private fields, inheritance and DOM manipulation.

 ## Features